Tips for Cleaning Up Your U-M Google Account

 Google allows you to delete your photos and videos individually or in bulk from Google Photos.
 However, if you have a lot of photos/videos, this process is manual and will take a while to complete.

-- Click the checkmark beside every date in your library to select every photo from that date.
+1. Click the checkmark next to each date in your library to select all photos from that date.

-- Click the trash can icon in the top right corner of the page and click Move to trash to confirm your deletion.
+3. Click the trash can icon in the top-right corner of the page, then click Move to trash to confirm your deletion.
 (You may need to click Got it before Move to trash appears if you’ve never deleted data from Google Photos.)

-Note: If you have stored any photos or videos in the Locked Folder of your Google Photos, ensure you check and delete those, too, as they also count against your storage.
+Note: If you have stored any photos or videos in the Locked Folder in Google Photos, ensure you check and delete them as well, as they also count against your storage.

 Turn off mobile device backup

 If applicable, turn off automatic syncing of your phone’s photo storage to your U-M Google Photos library.
-These instructions include steps for turning automatic sync back on using your personal (non-UM) Google account.
+These instructions include steps to reactivate automatic sync with your personal (non-UM) Google account.

-Note: Some steps may differ slightly depending on the type of phone and operating system you have installed.
+Note: Some steps may differ slightly depending on the type of phone and operating system you have.

-- Tap Google Photos settings and then tap Backup.
+6. Tap your profile picture again and then tap Backup.

-- Toggle the Backup switch to off by tapping it.
+7. Toggle the Back up photos & videos on this device automatically switch off by tapping it.

 Your phone’s photo storage should now be automatically synced to your personal Google account instead of your U-M Google account.